 To avoid out-of-pocket costs, homeowners can choose to roll the closing costs and fees into the loan balance.

-Let's look at a quick example using the same loan terms (30-years, fixed rate) with three different interest rates.
+Let's look at a quick example using the same loan terms (30-year, fixed rate) with three different interest rates.

 Savings and interest rates shown here are for illustrative purposes only and may change based on a variety of factors.
 All loans require approval and proof of eligibility and are subject to the complete terms and conditions outlined in the loan agreement documents.